 Also with significant local content, these technologies can also raise the employment intensity of the electricity generation sector.

-The project will comprise 60 wind turbines.
+The project comprises of 60 wind turbines.

 The height and weight statistics of the wind turbines are: